0xPolygon/polygon-docs/docs/pos/operate-node/delegate/delegator-faq.md

 ### Can I stake to any validator?
 Yes, you can delegate to any validator except the ones which are offline.

-### Which browser is compatible with Staking Dashboard?
+### Which browser is compatible with the Polygon earnings calculator?

 Chrome, Firefox, and Brave